Quantum Algorithm for Online Convex Optimization: Introduction

 \textbf{Single-query bandit setting. } In those work mentioned above, it is assumed that the player can get full information of loss functions as feedback, or has access to gradient oracles of loss functions.
-Contrarily, online convex optimization in the single-query bandit setting was proposed by Flaxman et.al. \cite{Flaxman2005}, where the only feedback was the value of the loss and the adversary was assumed to be oblivious.
+Contrarily, online convex optimization in the single-query bandit setting was proposed by Flaxman et al. \cite{Flaxman2005}, where the only feedback was the value of the loss and the adversary was assumed to be oblivious.
 Note that in the bandit setting, a regret bound for any strategy against the completely adaptive adversary is necessarily $\Omega(T)$.
 Thus, it needs to be assumed that the adversary is adaptive or oblivious, i.e. the adversary must choose the loss function before observing the player's choice or before the game starting, respectively.
 The expected regret of Flaxman's algorithm is $O(\sqrt{DGCn}T^{3/4})$, where $C$ is the width of the range of loss functions.
-In 2016, the upper bound was improved to $O(n^{11} \sqrt{T}\log^4{T})$ by Bubeck and Eldan \cite{Bubeck2016}, where both the diameter $D$ and the Lipschitz constant $G$ were assumed to be $1$.
+In 2016, the dependence on $T$ was reduced to $O(DGn^{11} \sqrt{T}\log^4{T})$ by Bubeck and Eldan \cite{Bubeck2016} with the price that the dimension-dependence increased to $n^{11}$.
+In 2017, the dependence on $T$ and $n$ was balanced slightly to $O(DGn^{9.5} \sqrt{T}\log^{7.5} T )$ \cite{bubeck2017}.
+Recently, Lattimore proved that the upper bound was at most $O(DGn^{2.5} \sqrt{T}\log T )$ \cite{lattimore2020}, which improves the ones by \cite{Bubeck2016,bubeck2017}, but it still had a polynomial dependence on $n$.

 \textbf{Multi-query bandit setting. } Better regret can be achieved if the player can query the value of the loss function at more than $1$ points in each round.
-In 2010, Agarwal et.al. \cite{Agarwal2010} considered the multi-query bandit setting and proposed an algorithm with an expected regret bound of $O((D^2+n^2G^2)\sqrt{T})$, where the player queries $O(1)$ points in each round.
+In 2010, Agarwal et al. \cite{Agarwal2010} considered the multi-query bandit setting and proposed an algorithm with an expected regret bound of $O((D^2+n^2G^2)\sqrt{T})$, where the player queries $O(1)$ points in each round.
 In 2017, the upper bound was improved to $O(DG\sqrt{nT/k})$ by Shamir \cite{Shamir2017}, where the player queries $k$ points in each round.
 It is worth mentioning that the regret lower bound of zeroth-order online convex optimization with $O(1)$ queries each round is still not known very well, and the best upper bound still has additional dependence of dimension.